Dark Higgs Bosons at Colliders: Terminology and outline

 \section{Terminology and outline}

-A dark Higgs field is a complex scalar field, which is a singlet under the SM gauge group but carries charge under a new $U(1)'$ gauge group.\footnote{Constructions with non-Abelian gauge groups also exist in the literature~\cite{Zhang:2009dd}, but we will focus on the simpler Abelian case here.} This field acquires a vacuum expectation value, thereby breaking the $U(1)'$ gauge symmetry spontaneously and giving mass to the corresponding gauge boson.
-In the process it may also give mass to other dark sector particles.
+A dark Higgs field is a complex scalar field, which is a singlet under the SM gauge group but carries charge under a new $U(1)'$ gauge group.\footnote{Constructions with non-Abelian gauge groups also exist in the literature~\cite{Zhang:2009dd,Baek:2013dwa,Ko:2016fcd}, but we will focus on the simpler Abelian case here.} The corresponding Lagrangian is given by

+where $\Phi$ ($H$) denotes the complex dark Higgs (SM Higgs) field, $A'$ denotes the $U(1)'$ gauge boson, and $g^\prime$ and $q_\Phi$ are the $U(1)'$ gauge coupling and the charge of the dark Higgs boson, respectively.
+The dark Higgs field acquires a vacuum expectation value, thereby breaking the $U(1)'$ gauge symmetry spontaneously and giving mass to the corresponding gauge boson.
+In the process, it may also give mass to other dark sector particles.
 We will denote the vacuum expectation value of the dark Higgs field by $w$ and the resulting physical dark Higgs boson by $\phi$.
+The gauge boson mass is then given by $m_{A'} = g^\prime q_\Phi w$.

 Our definition of a dark Higgs boson has the central implication that $\phi$ will in general couple linearly to other fields in the theory.
 In particular, it is generally expected to be unstable and decay into any pair of particles 1 and 2 with $m_1 + m_2 < m_\phi$.
 If the dark Higgs bosons decay dominantly into stable (i.e. invisible) dark sector particles, it will be challenging (but not impossible) to observe them experimentally.
 In the following, we will therefore focus primarily on the case that the dark Higgs boson is the lightest state in the dark sector.
 In this case, the only possible decay modes are those involving SM particles.